Prerequisites

 - 16 GB RAM

-- Swap size equals to half (1/2) of RAM size
+/ - Swap size equal to half of the RAM size

 Disable automatic updates